(Frequently asked questions)

 Update; The Billfish Conservation Act of 2012 has made it illegal to sell billfish (except broadbill) in the United States.

 What are my chances of catching fish?
 I made a fishing season calendar.
 The data came from a couple of local fishing books and reports from the Western Pacific Regional Fishery Management Council but, the one thing you should know is that fish don't know how to read calendars.
 Like party guests, they don't always show up when they should and sometimes they still hang around when they're supposed to leave.
-Most Kona charters will only troll lures or live bait.
-With this style, the average Kona charter only has a yearly catch success rate of about 50%.
-The best Kona captains will alter their style and target species to give you the best chance of a successful fishing day.
-I've maintained the highest catch rate of any captain in Kona every year since 1997 by using a variety of fishing methods.
-Many that few will even try!
-If I'm already booked up, I refer captains/boats that have a higher than average catch rate.
+Most of the Kona charters only troll lures all day or occasionally will rig a live bait and troll it.
+With these two methods, there's only a yearly catch success rate of about 50%.
+There are some charter boats that advertise that they do bottom fishing but on the day of your charter, they'll tell you that the bottom bite isn't good right now or that it's not bottom fishing season.
+That's because they they never intended to take you bottom fihing in the first place.
+I bottom fish on almost every trip and I've maintained the highest catch rate of any captain in Kona every year since 1997 by using a wide variety of fishing methods.

 Should I wait 'til I get to Kona to book a charter?
 If you're looking for one of the 1/2 day share charters, it might be OK unless it's the busy summer season or you need a particular day.
 These share charters are usually put together just days in advanced but for private charters and my full day share program, it's not a good idea.
 The best boats are also the busiest and may already be booked up on the day(s) you want to fish.
 Booking agents and activity desks only book the few boats that are listed with them.
 They'll usually try to steer you toward the boats that give them the biggest commission.
 Just for reference, I'm only listed with one charter desk in Kona and I'm usually already booked up when they call.